Skip to content

 Run bundle install in the root directory of your local clone of this repository.
 This will install all of the requirements for running the site locally.

 You can run the Jekyll service locally with bundle exec jekyll serve --baseurl="".
 This will compile the site and start serving the content locally.
-Since compiling can take a while, you can add the option -V to get a more verbose output and information about the running compilation steps.
+(If needed, you can add the option -V to get a more verbose output and information about the running compilation steps.)
 Once it's ready, you can open your browser and visit http://localhost:4000 to see your local version of the website.

 Step 3b: Run Jekyll in a Docker container